MayankPandey2611/MayankPandey2611/README.md

 - 👋 Hi, I’m Mayank Pandey
 - 👀 I’m interested in Software Domain.
-- 🌱 I’m currently learning DSA and Development.
+- 🌱 Final year CS student from Bhopal.
+I build full-stack web apps with Django, React, and PostgreSQL.
+Open to developer roles.
 -   Good in C++ Programming.
 -   Python Developer.
 -   Doing BTech From Sagar Institute of  Reserach And Technology Bhopal.